for the Study and Prevention of Violence (CSPV): Bullying Prevention.

 and to help schools better meet the needs of sexual minority adolescents

 and of children and adolescents with sexual minority parents or guardians.

-- Teaching Tolerance.
+- Southern Poverty Law Center: Teaching Tolerance.
 Articles, classroom strategies and activities, teaching kits, and other educational resources to help create a school environment that is respectful and culturally sensitive.
-Teaching Tolerance is a project of the Southern Poverty Law Center.

 - Technical Assistance Center on Positive Behavioral Interventions and Supports (PBIS): Bully Prevention.
 Bullying prevention manuals for elementary and middle schools and a white paper